 Register to vote

-Here's the truth: lawmakers at the Capitol in St. Paul and at the Federal Capitol in Washington D.C. are in the process of shaping your future.
-The decisions they make will profoundly affect your life and the lives of those you care about.
-Why not have a say in that process?
-Vote.
-Soapbox moment over.
+Here's the truth: lawmakers at the capitol in St. Paul and at the federal capitol in Washington D.C. are in the process of shaping your future.
+There is nothing more powerful than telling a legislator, “I care about this issue, and I vote.”
 Register to vote at your current address and vote in every election.

 - Step 2